southerncross/JitMeetConnector/README.md

 JitMeetConnector
 ================

-This is a demo program for connecting with JitMeet:
+This repository contains two parts:
-1. Connect with JitMeet.
+1. A demo program for connecting with JitMeet, or rather VideoBridge.
-2. Join in an existed conference.
+2. Summarizes of learning VideoBridge.

-3. Send messages.
+-Lishunyang(lishunyang@pku.edu.cn)